 Where you wanted to slap Scarlett in the movie, now you will want to hug her as she triumphs over trials that would break any other woman on the way to learning how to love.

 For much of the 823 pages, the story is told through Scarlett’s perspective.
-Though Scarlett shows great kindness to others and pursues Rhett because she genuinely loves him, her motives are often misunderstood and others, who are quick to judge.
+Though Scarlett shows great kindness to others and pursues Rhett because she genuinely loves him, her motives are often misunderstood and others, quick to judge, reject her.
 Society snubs her and Rhett is cold, even cruel.
 His only aim is to get out of the marriage, describing her as a drug that will destroy him.
 (It was easy to see Clark Gable saying those lines.)

 The book is divided into four sections, each finding Scarlett in new place: